yihong0618/running_page/README.md

 5. Mapbox for map display
 6. Supports most sports apps such as nike strava...

-> automatically backup gpx data for easy backup and uploading to other software.
+> automatically backup gpx data for easy backup and uploading to other software.<br>
 > Note: If you don't want to make the data public, you can choose strava's fuzzy processing, or private repositories.

 ## Support